miguno/avro-hadoop-starter/README.md

 #### Enabling compression (Snappy or Deflate)

-If you want to enable compression for the Avro output data, you must also add:
+If you want to enable compression for the Avro output data, you must add the following parameters to the streaming job:

     # for Snappy
     -D mapred.output.compress=true -D avro.output.codec=snappy